rotationalio/ensign/docs/content/system/configuration.md

 | REACT_APP_SENTRY_DSN            | string  |             | The DSN for the Sentry project.
 If not set then Sentry is considered disabled.                    |
 | REACT_APP_SENTRY_ENVIRONMENT    | string  |             | The environment to report (e.g. development, staging, production).
 Required if Sentry is enabled.                                              |

 Sentry is considered **enabled** if a DSN is configured.
-Performance tracing is only enabled if Sentry is enabled *and* track performance is set to true.
-If Sentry is enabled, an environment is required, otherwise the configuration will be invalid.
+If Sentry is enabled, an environment is strongly suggested, otherwise the `NODE_ENV` environment will be used.

 # Development